 Come diving with sharks where there are no cages and no limits to what you can achieve!

 Aliwal Shoal is home to a variety of shark species.
-Throughout the year our waters offer up some of the most exhilarating diving with shark opportunities in the world.
+Throughout the year our waters offer up some of the most exhilarating opportunities in the world to dive with sharks.
 With Oceanic Black tip sharks, dusky sharks, bull sharks and the famous ever present, but shy, tiger shark frequenting our bait stems, we are able to offer world class shark diving in a relaxed, safe and controlled environment, add to these our seasonal ragged tooth sharks (grey nurse shark) and hammerhead sharks the stage is set for one of the most life changing shark diving experiences of your diving career.

 Starting From R1,450.00 p.p

 Call Us: 039 973 0002

 Whether you are a scuba diver or snorkeler we are able to share this shark diving experience with you and if at first you’d prefer not to be in the water, we offer an amazing interaction and photographic opportunity on one of our Shark Watch launches.
 We pride ourselves on our 100% safety record, our eco-friendly compliant baiting methods and our staff selected from the cream of the crop in the diving industry in South Africa.